-The BA International relations programme is structured around a combination of disciplinary, regional and specialised courses, with opportunities to take other Politics option courses (e.g. Political Theory, government and Politics of the Middle east, Islam and Democracy) or a language.’
+The BA International Relations programme is structured around a combination of disciplinary, regional and specialised modules, with opportunities to take other Politics option modules (e.g. Political Theory, Government and Politics of the Middle East, Islam and Democracy) or a language.

-Teaching on the International relations degree focuses on providing students with individual attention and mentoring.
-All students are encouraged to specialise in a particular area of interest in their final year, by undertaking an independent study project, which pairs them with a member of staff.
+Teaching on the International Relations degree focuses on providing students with individual attention and mentoring.
+Students can specialise in a particular area of interest in their final year if they wish, by undertaking an independent study project, which pairs them with a member of staff.
 We also offer advice on careers, internships and further study in international affairs.

-Our units or courses assume no previous disciplinary or regional knowledge.
+Our units or modules assume no previous disciplinary or regional knowledge.
 These are taught through lectures and tutorial seminars.
-Each course typically involves weekly lectures of 1 hour each and weekly tutorials of 1 hour each.
+Each module typically involves weekly lectures of one hour each and weekly tutorials of one hour each.